Menu

 print(f"Evidence: {clear_result.evidence}")

-The LLM reports high confidence for explicit mentions:
+The LLM reports high confidence for clear mentions:

 python